echeran/smile-of-murugan/webbook/chapter02.md

 traits are very ancient in Toda culture, possessed by the Todas probably when they first appeared in the Nilgiris.
 As Emeneau says, Sanskritic culture has, indeed, been all-pervasive in India.
-The very earliest monument of Tamil literary language and Tamil culture as such, the *Tolkāppiyam*, supposed to have been composed by Agastya's pupil *Tolkāppiyar*, is to a great extent the product of an Aryan-Dravidian synthesis; and even in its *Urtext*, in its earliest layers, it shows beyond doubt the author's well-digested conception of authorship, originality and imitation; a particular conception of plot(s) etc. etc.

-knowledge of such Sanskrit authors as Pāṇini and Patañjali.
+The very earliest monument of Tamil literary language and Tamil culture as such, the *Tolkāppiyam*, supposed to have been composed by Agastya's pupil *Tolkāppiyar*, is to a great extent the product of an Aryan-Dravidian synthesis; and even in its *Urtext*, in its earliest layers, it shows beyond doubt the author's well-digested knowledge of such Sanskrit authors as Pāṇini and Patañjali.
 The earliest traces of another style of Tamil-a style probably rather near to the colloquial speech of those days-preserved in the most